NVIDIA DOCA File Integrity Application Guide

 This guide provides a file integrity implementation on top of NVIDIA® BlueField® DPU.

-The file integrity application exhibits how to use the DOCA Comm Channel and DOCA SHA libraries to send and receive a file securely.
+The file integrity application exhibits how to use the DOCA Comch and DOCA SHA libraries to send and receive a file securely.

 The application's logic includes both a client and a server: